 \section{Spectral Statistics}

-Particle transport and thermalization are ceased in the localized phase, and thus a localized quantum many-body (QMB) system can evade ergodicity, which is, otherwise, the standard behavioral aspect that the system ought to exhibit in accordance with the well-known eigenstate thermalization hypothesis (ETH) \cite{Rigol08, Rigol16, Deutsch18, Huse15, Zelevinsky16}.
+Particle transport and thermalization are seized in the localized phase, and thus a localized quantum many-body (QMB) system can evade ergodicity, which is, otherwise, the standard behavioral aspect that the system ought to exhibit in accordance with the well-known eigenstate thermalization hypothesis (ETH) \cite{Rigol08, Rigol16, Deutsch18, Huse15, Zelevinsky16}.
 The statistical features of the spectrum of a QMB system in the localized and in the ergodic phases are expected to be markedly different.
-Thus it is known to provide crucial insights into quantum ergodicity, as well as localization.
+Thus, it is known to provide crucial insights into quantum ergodicity, as well as localization.
 This spectral statistics-based analysis is rooted in two basic conjectures, namely the Bohigas conjecture \cite{Bohigas84} and the Berry-Tabor conjecture \cite{Berry77}.
-Berry-Tabor conjecture predicts Poisson statistics for systems having an integrable classical limit, whereas Bohigas conjecture indicates that the systems with chaotic classical limits are equivalent to an ensemble of random matrices, and consequently, can be described by random matrix theory (RMT) \cite{Dyson621,Dyson622,Dyson623,Dyson72}.
-In particular, if such a quantum chaotic Hamiltonian possesses time-reversal symmetry, it is expected to belong to the Gaussian Orthogonal Ensemble (GOE).
+Bohigas conjecture indicates that the systems with chaotic classical limits are equivalent to an ensemble of random matrices, and consequently, can be described by random matrix theory (RMT) \cite{Dyson621,Dyson622,Dyson623,Dyson72}, whereas Berry-Tabor conjecture predicts Poisson statistics for systems having an integrable classical limit.
+In particular, if a quantum chaotic Hamiltonian possesses time-reversal symmetry, it is expected to belong to the Gaussian Orthogonal Ensemble (GOE).
 Spectral statistics thus provide an effective means to classify chaotic and integrable systems.
 These conjectures can further be utilized for predicting the possible ergodic or localized nature of a QMB system.
-Quantum ergodicity is associated with random matrix theory where the spectral distribution obeys Wigner-Dyson level statistics.
+Quantum ergodicity is associated with random matrix theory, where the spectral distribution obeys Wigner-Dyson level statistics.
 Conversely, Poissonian level statistics are identified with localization.
-There relationship between the Poissonian level statistics and Anderson localization has been established concretely \cite{Shklovskii93,Kravtsov94,Aronov95,Kravtsov95,Basko06,Basko06,Evers08}.
+The relationship between the Poissonian level statistics and Anderson localization has been established concretely \cite{Shklovskii93,Kravtsov94,Aronov95,Kravtsov95,Basko06,Evers08}.

 In this work, we investigate the spacing between consecutive energy levels, which is a standard practice in the analysis related to spectral statistics.
 First, we consider the energy splitting distribution between the ground state energy, $E_0$, and the $1$st excited state energy, $E_1$.
 The parameter under consideration is $s$, which is defined as